No trip to Scotland is complete without visiting one of these enchanting castles.

 4. Armadale Castle, Gardens & Museum, Isle of Skye

 Armadale Castle on the charming Isle of Skye was the last ancestral home of Clan Donald (Macdonalds of Sleat), one of Scotland’s largest and most powerful clans.
-You can learn all about the rich history of Clan Donald in the museum before strolling through 40 acres of beautiful gardens and woodlands.
+Learn all about the rich history of Clan Donald in the museum before strolling through 40 acres of beautiful gardens and woodlands.
 The castle is perfectly perched in the middle of the gardens with sweeping views over the Sound of Sleat.
-You don’t have to think too hard to imagine how impressive it was in its prime.

 5. Dunvegan Castle & Gardens, Isle of Skye